curated-intel/Ukraine-Cyber-Operations/README.md

   - Additional YARA rules have been added
 - 2022-04-07
   - Additional Threat Reports have been added
+- 2022-04-08
+  - Additional Threat Reports have been added

 #### `Threat Reports`
 | Date | Source | Threat(s) | URL |